aleb78/neural-networks-and-deep-learning/README.md

 # Code samples for "Neural Networks and Deep Learning" - Porting to Python3 and TensorFlow

-This repository contains code samples for my book on ["Neural Networks and Deep Learning"](http://neuralnetworksanddeeplearning.com).
+This repository contains code samples for the book on ["Neural Networks and Deep Learning"](http://neuralnetworksanddeeplearning.com).

 I use this repository as an exercise to port the code to Python3 and make use of TensorFlow.